 If a door is open in Paris – to a courtyard, a gallery, a garden… just go through it.
 If you get in trouble, explain that you’re a clueless tourist and you’ll be fine.
 Some of the most amazing parts of Paris are hidden behind doors, so when they’re open – don’t hesitate to explore.

-That’s what me and Adrian did in a recent Walk Show, see below.
+That’s what me and Adrian Leeds did in a recent Walk Show, see below.

 12. Listen to The Earful Tower podcast

 And lastly, if you’re reading this website for the first time, you probably didn’t know that it’s the right arm to a podcast about Paris called The Earful Tower.
-We’ve interviewed loads of experts about this city who’ve come up with some awesome tips – not to mention interesting people who are doing interesting things in Paris.
+I’ve interviewed loads of experts about this city who’ve come up with some awesome tips or shared their interesting stories.
 Why not start with our Top 20 guides, where we’ve asked specialists to name the best of in each of the 20 arrondissements of Paris?